| |

 lets you know about time tables, possible other offers, and lender

+approval requirements.
 Purchase Agreement Addendum (form PAA):

 This is an all-purpose form that is used with the Residential Purchase